nicosensei/miyoo-mini-better-sd-card/README.md

 - Rewind: `HK + L2`

 Note that pressing `F` does not bring up the menu anymore, as it is used as the _hotkey enable_ button.

+## Credits

+Credit goes to the authors of the original software:

+- Libretro / RetroArch developers for the source of RetroArch, cores, assets and cheats
+- Miyoo for the RetroArch build